CEI-lab/ece3400-2017/README.md

 **Deadlines**
-- Monday, Aug 28th @ midnight: Fill in [Google Forms](https://goo.gl/forms/Zc9Jxlri2DHeXqfx1)
+- Tuesday, Aug 29th @ 8am: Fill in [Google Forms](https://goo.gl/forms/Zc9Jxlri2DHeXqfx1)
-- Friday, Sep 1st @ midnight: Submit [team contract](docs/Teamwork/Team_Contract.md) to the lecturer.
+- Saturday, Sep 2nd @ 8am: Submit [team contract](docs/Teamwork/Team_Contract.md) to the lecturer.
 Also, make your first team website and add a link to the contract.
-- Thursday, Sep 21st @ midnight: The websites will be graded for contents on lab 1
+- Friday, Sep 22nd @ 8am: The websites will be graded for contents on lab 1
-- Friday, Sep 22nd @ midnight: Fill out and send the [team assessment form](docs/Teamwork/GroupProcess-QualitativePeerSelfEval.docx) to the instructor
+- Saturday, Sep 23rd @ 8am: Fill out and send the [team assessment form](docs/Teamwork/GroupProcess-QualitativePeerSelfEval.docx) to the instructor
-- Thursday, Oct 5th @ midnight: The websites will be graded for contents on lab 2
+- Friday, Oct 6th @ 8am: The websites will be graded for contents on lab 2
-- Thursday, Oct 19th @ midnight: The websites will be graded for contents on lab 3
+- Friday, Oct 20th @ 8am: The websites will be graded for contents on lab 3
-- Friday, Oct 20th @ midnight: Fill out and send the [team assessment form](docs/Teamwork/GroupProcess-QualitativePeerSelfEval.docx) to the instructor
+- Saturday, Oct 21st @ 8am: Fill out and send the [team assessment form](docs/Teamwork/GroupProcess-QualitativePeerSelfEval.docx) to the instructor
-- Thursday, Nov 2nd @ midnight: The websites will be graded for contents on lab 4
+- Friday, Nov 3rd @ 8am: The websites will be graded for contents on lab 4
 - Friday, Oct 6th during class hours: Milestone 1 demonstration
 - Friday, Oct 20th during class hours: Milestone 2 demonstration
 - Friday, Nov 3rd during class hours: Milestone 3 demonstration
 - Friday, Nov 17th during class hours: Milestone 4 demonstration
-- Friday, Nov 17th @ midnight: Fill out and send the [team assessment form](docs/Teamwork/GroupProcess-QualitativePeerSelfEval.docx) to the instructor
+- Saturday, Nov 18th @ 8am: Fill out and send the [team assessment form](docs/Teamwork/GroupProcess-QualitativePeerSelfEval.docx) to the instructor
 - Friday, Dec 1st: Final Competition, time to be determined (Mandatory attendance)
+- Wednesday, Dec 6th @ 8am: The final websites will be graded

 # Tutorials and Helpful links